How to protect your organization’s member data

 Choosing membership management software with a full set of applications will help your entire organization manage member data in one location.
 That means you’ll have fewer places to worry about when it comes to securing access to your data and ensuring your data practices are consistent and compliant

-TIP: Aptify by Community Brands is membership management software that includes comprehensive functionality, such as CRM, accounting, meeting and events management, and more, to help your organization manage member data in one secure place.
+TIP: Aptify by Momentive Software is membership management software that includes comprehensive functionality, such as CRM, accounting, meeting and events management, and more, to help your organization manage member data in one secure place.

 While managing your organization’s data in a centralized system makes it easier to keep a handle on security and privacy, it’s also important that your membership management software has a strong security and privacy foundation.